When you see the words ‘in credit’ on your bills, this means you’ve paid more money than you needed to and the company owes you money.

-If you’re struggling to pay your bills, there may be help available.
+If you’re struggling to pay your energy bill, there may be help available.
 Here are a few potential options.

 You may be entitled to £140 off your electricity bill or a £140 voucher for your prepayment meter for winter 2021 to 2022, thanks to the Warm Home Discount Scheme.
-To be eligible, you need to either be a low income earner or be getting the guarantee credit part of Pension Credit.
+To be eligible, you need to either be a low-income earner or be getting the guarantee credit part of the Pension Credit.

 Cold Weather Payments are one-off payments designed to help people pay for extra heating costs when it’s very cold.
-You’ll receive a payment every time the temperature drops below a specified level for a set period of time.
-You’ll only be eligible if you already get Pension Credit, Income Support, income-based Jobseeker’s allowance, income-related Employment and Support Allowance or Universal Credit.
+You’ll receive a payment every time the temperature drops below a specified level for a set billing period.

-If you’re in debt to your energy provider, there are grants available that could help you pay it off.
+If you’re in debt to your energy company, there are grants available that could help you pay it off.
 Visit Citizens Advice for the full list and more information.